alexbrjo/inferiorGL.js/README.md

-InferiorGL was designed to function just like a traditional graphics library, but due to my own lack of experience and poor attention to detail it's hard to call it a graphics library at at.
+InferiorGL was designed to function just like a traditional graphics library, but due to my own lack of experience and poor attention to detail it's hard to call it a graphics library at all.

 How to try it out
 ----------------------